63 results for tag: Recycling

 Here are ways you can be “greener” for Mother’s Day and going forward: Reduce.
 Try to buy less — especially those things that have a negative impact on the environment, such as plastic tableware if you have company coming for Mother’s Day dinner.
 Reduce your energy needs.
 Winter is finally over and it’s warmer inside and out.
 Open your windows and let the fresh air in.
 If it is really hot, set your thermostat no higher than 78°F (26°C) when you are home and higher when you are away (information from the U.S. Department of Energy).
 A programmable thermostat can make this easier to do.
 Reuse.
 If you go out to eat, bring your own ...

 For many years I have believed that my religion, Judaism, has been stolen.
 Why?
 Because Judaism has powerful messages on peace, justice, compassion, sharing, and environmental sustainability that can help shift our imperiled planet onto a sustainable path.
 Yet, most Orthodox Jews, while doing many commendable things, are in denial about climate change and other environmental threats and are increasingly supporting politicians who promote benefits for the wealthiest Americans and highly profitable corporations, at the expense of average Americans.
-I was a member of a Modern Orthodox synagogue for 48 years, prior to moving to ...
+I was a member of a Modern Orthodox synagogue for 48 years, prior to moving to Israel on August ...

 My Green New Year’s Resolutions